 - Defining fault detection, isolation, and recovery logic

 - Supervising how to switch between different modes of operation

-You can create state charts with Stateflow software and integrate them into a Simulink model.
-These state charts provide additional capabilities beyond traditional finite state machines, including:
+Using state charts can provide additional capabilities beyond traditional finite state machines, including:

 - Modeling hierarchical states for large-scale systems

 - Adding flow graphs to define complex decision logic

 - Defining orthogonal states to represent systems with parallelism